the-refinery/invitational/README.md

 Invitational adds a new condition key to CanCanCan's abilities, `:role`.
 This allows you to define the role(s) that a user must be invited into for a specific entity in order to perform the specified action.
-For example, to indicate that a user invited to a parent entity in an admin role can manage the parent entity, but a user invited to a staff role can only read the parent entity, in your `ability.rb` file:
+For example, to indicate that a user invited to a Parent entity in an admin role can manage the parent entity, but a user invited to a staff role can only read the parent entity, in your `ability.rb` file:

 ```